reachtoauro/angular-nodejs-project/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+# Deployment
+## Frontend
+ Run `ng build --prod` and it will create files inside your `dist` folder.
+Copy and upload those files into your AWS S3 bucket.
+ Set the bucket permission to public and set the Bukcet Policy as below:
+ `{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "PublicRead",
+            "Effect": "Allow",
+            "Principal": "*",
+            "Action": [
+                "s3:GetObject",
+                "s3:GetObjectVersion"
+            ],
+            "Resource": "arn:aws:s3:::<your-bucket-name>/*"
+        }
+    ]
+}`
+Also, enable static website hosting and mention `index.html` for both index document and error document You'll get a `Bucket Website Endpoint` by clicking on that link you can see your application launch.

+## Backend
+Go into `backend` folder and zip everything inside.
+Create a new AWS ElasticBeanstalk environment and application by choosing Node.js platform and uploading the zip file.
+Once it is deployed you can able to click on the url to see your backend API endpoints.

+Note: If you're using mongoDB cloud clusters like me you might have to Add your Elastic Beanstalk EIP into mongoDB cloud IP Access List.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).